ASFHyP3/hyp3-docs/docs/using/downloading.md

 Click on an item in the search results to view download options.
-You can add the product to the Download Queue using the **cart icon** in either the Search Result (left) or File (right) pane, or launch a direct download in your browser window by clicking the **cloud download icon** in the file pane.
+You can add the product to the Download Queue using the **cart icon** in either the Search Result (left) or File (right) pane, or launch a direct download in your browser window by clicking the **cloud download icon** in the File pane.

 ![Downloading Individual Products](../images/download-vertex-single.png "Download Single On Demand Product")